heygauravshukla/auto-rewards/README.md

 - Ensure your PC is idle before running these scripts because they could manipulate the running program.
 Avoid using your PC while the scripts are running.
 - Adjust the time gap between searches according to your internet speed.
 The default is 8 seconds.
 You can adjust it in both scripts at line no. 13.
-- In case you want to stop the running script, switch to the opened Python terminal and press "ctrl + C".
+- In case you want to stop the running script, switch to the opened Python terminal and press "ctrl + C" twice or thrice.

 **Procedure:**